biblik/biblik.github.io/index.md

 <img id='me' src="{{ site.url }}/images/me.jpg">

-Since 2016, I am a lecturer at [École des Mines de Nantes](http://www.mines-nantes.fr), a french engineer school.
-I teach courses concerning optimization and computer sciences.
+I am currently working as a lecturer in the french engineering school[École des Mines de Nantes](http://www.mines-nantes.fr).
+My position consists in teaching courses about optimization and computer sciences and also investigating on Vehicle Routing Problems.

 In June 2016, I received my Ph.D in Computer Science, specialized in Operations Research from École des Mines de Nantes, France.
 My Ph.D was supervised by Nathalie Bostel and Fabien Lehuédé.